input-output-hk/Certification-working-group/Cardano Threat Intelligence/README.md

 - Monitoring social media, forums, and other online communities for discussions about potential threats
 - Analyzing network traffic to identify unusual patterns or behaviors
-- Gathering data on known vulnerabilities in Cardano and related technologies
+- Gathering data on known vulnerabilities/weaknesses in Cardano and related technologies
 - Collaborating with other security experts and organizations to share information and insights
-- Conducting threat modeling exercises to identify potential threats and vulnerabilities proactively by auditors and blockchain security researchers.
+- Conducting threat modeling exercises to identify potential threats and vulnerabilities/weaknesses proactively by auditors and blockchain security researchers.

 These are just a few examples, but there are many other ways that Cardano Threat Intelligence can be gathered and analyzed to ensure the security of the network.